Doctor of Philosophy in Experimental Psychology (M.S.-Ph.D.)

-Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming
+Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, U.S. Pacific Territories and Freely Associated States (CNMI, Guam, RMI, FSM, and Republic of Palau), South Dakota, Utah, Washington and Wyoming

-The current curriculum is designed to be a four year course of study.
+The current curriculum is designed to be completed in four to five years.
 A strong undergraduate psychology major is expected of most applicants.
 Should a student lack a strong background in measurement, statistics, research design, or other areas judged relevant by the faculty, he or she may be required to complete the undergraduate requirements for such courses prior to obtaining classified graduate student status.
-These students might take more than four years to complete the program.
+These students might take more than five years to complete the program.

 Given the Graduate School's continuing registration requirement, once a student initiates thesis or dissertation research, at least one (1) academic credit is required each semester, including the summer semester, and until degree completion.

 |Methodology and Statistics (6 credits)|